gvsurenderreddy/qblive/README.md

 Creating QBLive ISO Image
 -------------------------
 * notes:
 	* making an iso involves a lot of disk io, so best done on your fastest (PERSISTENT) device
 	* usb2 devices do not qualify as "fast", and reportedly have limited writes. recommended to use a hard drive for this
 	* seriously, make sure you're working on a persistent storage device. or, at the very least, remember to move the created .iso to somewhere persistent before rebooting
 	* /home/a and /root are *not* persistent directories
 	* you cannot overwrite a qblive.iso that is currently booted
 	* relies on archiso, which in turn requires 64-bit architecture; either use qblive (which has archiso) or archlinux with archiso installed
 	* the system's configured paccache will be used, which will help minimize downloads
 * cd to root of a clone of this repository
-* remove releng if it exists. hope to be able to reuse releng/work at some point, but not there yet. `sudo rm -rf releng`
+* remove `releng` if it exists. (eventually hope to be able to reuse `releng/work` at some point, but not there yet) sudo rm -rf releng
 * run `./mkiso.sh`
-* when complete, the iso will be placed in releng/out/archlinux-$(date +%Y.%m.%d)-dual.iso
+* when complete, the iso will be placed in `releng/out/archlinux-$(date +%Y.%m.%d)-dual.iso`

 Installing QBLive
 -----------------
 * Partition the target device with two partitions; one to hold the iso and boot loader (grub2), the other for persistent data.
 Label these partitions `qblive` and `qbpersist`, respectively.
 	* first partition recommended at least 1.5GB
 	* these directions, generated grub.cfg, and included fstab rely on these labels, specifically. if you chose different labels, be sure to update all relevant files.
 	* changes to fstab (or any other files included in the image) require regenerating the .iso image to take effect
 * Build the iso with the `mkiso.sh` script (see directions above for more detail)
 * Install grub2 to the device.

 	\#make mountpoint & mount partition
 	sudo mkdir /mnt/qbl
 	sudo mount -L qblive /mnt/qbl
 	\#install grub
 	\#note: the --force flag should only be needed if installing to a usb drive; real hard drives can omit it
 	\#note: this assumes you're targeting the device at /dev/sdc. change as appropriate sudo grub-install --force --no-floppy --boot-directory=/mnt/qbl/boot /dev/sdc

 * Copy the iso onto the qblive partition

 	sudo cp releng/out/archlinux-$(date +%Y.%m.%d)-dual.iso /mnt/qbl/qblive.iso

 * Generate and copy grub config to the device

 	./gen_grubcfg.sh #creates a grub.cfg in the current directory.
 	\#either copy it to the device:
 	sudo cp grub.cfg /mnt/qbl/boot/grub/grub.cfg
 	\#or use it as a template to manually update existing grub.cfg to use correct archisolabel & img_dev flags

 * All done.
 Unmount and boot the device

 	sudo umount /mnt/qbl
 	sudo reboot

 Updating